-A data protection fee is a cost that businesses and organisations will have to pay to the ICO when GDPR comes into force in May.
+A data protection fee is a cost that businesses and organisations will have to pay to the ICO now the GDPR has come into effect.
 These are new fees in light of GDPR (which at the time of writing haven’t yet been confirmed – see below for more details).
 The money funds the data protection work that is carried out by the ICO and it includes the work carried out under the GDPR.

 There are three tiers of fees and data controllers (those who process personal data) will have to pay between £40 and £2,900 a year.

-Under the current situation, the Data Protection Act 1998 requires businesses that collect personal data to pay an annual registration fee to the ICO of £35 (small and medium businesses) or £500 (large businesses and public-sector organisations with 250 or more staff and a turnover of at least £25.9m).
+Under the previous situation, the Data Protection Act 1998 required businesses that collect personal data to pay an annual registration fee to the ICO of £35 (small and medium businesses) or £500 (large businesses and public-sector organisations with 250 or more staff and a turnover of at least £25.9m).

-However, this is being discontinued under GDPR.
-But the ICO has announced it will continue to charge data collectors a fee – the data protection fee.
+This was discontinued under GDPR.
+But the ICO announced it would continue to charge data collectors a fee – the data protection fee.

 How much does my business need to pay the ICO?

 The size of your business will determine how much you have to pay each year.
 There are three payment tiers that you need to be aware of (it is a new fee structure to coincide with GDPR).

 The tier your business falls into will depend on a number of factors, such the number of employees you have, what your firm’s annual turnover is, and whether you are a public authority or charity.